- Staining Concrete

 Step 6 - Troweling

-If the concrete will only receive a rough broom finish, no additional finishing may be needed after the floating procedure.
+If the concrete will receive a rough broom finish, no additional finishing may be needed.
 If the concrete will be smooth toweled or stamped, a steel trowel finish is needed.
-The concrete will be left to rest until the surface begins to firm up.
-Once firm, steel troweling is performed to create a smooth, hard and uniform finish across the concrete surface.
-Steel troweling can take place by having contractors "skate" across the surface on knee boards troweling small areas at a time, or with larger trowels on poles known as "fresno" or "funny trowels".
+Let the concrete rest until the surface begins to firm up.
+Once firm, use a steel trowel to create a smooth, hard and uniform finish.
+Steel troweling can be done by "skating" across the surface on knee boards, troweling small areas at a time, or with tools on long poles known as "fresnos" or "funny trowels".
 Watch a fresno tool video demonstration.

 Once all the troweling (float or steel) is complete the final finish can be applied to the concrete.
 The most basic type of finish is known as a "broom finish".
 A special broom is pulled across the concrete surface creating a rough textured surface.
 Other types of finishes include stamped, textured, or smooth trowel to name a few.
 Read about types of textured concrete finishes.

 Let the concrete can rest and begin to cure (get hard).
 The curing process lasts 28 days, with the first 48 hours being the most critical.
 Apply a liquid chemical curing and sealing compound to help the concrete cure slowly and evenly, which helps reduce cracks, curling, and surface discoloration.
 You can start to use your concrete for light foot traffic 3 to 4 days after placement, and you can drive and park on your concrete 5 to 7 days after placement.
 Read about curing concrete.

 Working with a Concrete Pouring Company